 Applicants are required to consider carefully ethical implications of their proposed research.
 The Ethical table below should be completed by applicants as they are undertaking the relevant assessment in advance of completing the application form in the OLS.
-Detailed guidance on completing the Ethical table below and further information is available on European Commission's website17.
+Detailed guidance on completing the Ethical table below and further information is available on European Commission's website.

-Sectio n 1: HUMAN EMBRYOS / FOETUSES your research involve Human Embryonic Cells (hESCs)?
+Sectio on 1: HUMAN EMBRYOS / FOETUSES Does your research involve Human Embryonic Cells (hESCs)?
 YES NO Information to be provided: lf YES: Will they be directly derived from embryos within this project?
 Research cannot be funded Are they previously established cells lines?
 Origin and line of cells.
-Details on licensing and control measures by the competent authorities of the Member States involved.
-Does your research involve the use of human embryos?
+Details on licensing and control measures by the competent authorities of the Member States involved. your research involve the use of human ros?
 If YES: Origin of embryos.
 Details on recruitment, inclusion and exclusion criteria and informed consent procedures.
 Does your research involve the use of human foetal tissues / cells?
 If YES: Origin of human foetal tissues / cells.
 Details on informed consent procedures.
-Sectio n 2: HUMANS Does your research involve human participants?
+Sectio on 2: HUMANS Does your research involve human participants?
 YES NO Information to be provided in one of the subcategories below: lf YES: Are they volunteers for social or human sciences research?
 Details on recruitment, inclusion and exclusion criteria and informed consent procedures.
 Are they persons unable to give informed consent?
 Information above plus: details on the procedures to obtain approval from guardian / legal representative.
 Details on the procedures used to ensure that there is no coercion on participants.

-17 http://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/ethics/h2020_hi_ethics-self-assess_en.pdf
+&lt;sup>16 http://ec.europa.eu/research/participants/data/ref/h2020/grants\manual/hi/ethics/h2020\hi\ethicsself-assess\en.pdf